Wilson, North Carolina: Sports

-Wilson is home to the Wilson Tobs of the Coastal Plain League, a collegiate summer baseball league.
-The Tobs play at Fleming Stadium in Wilson.
+Wilson was the home to the Wilson Tobs of the Coastal Plain League, a collegiate summer baseball league.
+The Tobs played at Fleming Stadium in Wilson before moving to Smithfield North Carolina.
 The Tobs began play for the league's inaugural 1997 season.
 Wilson Speedway held 12 NASCAR Cup Series races between 1951 and 1960 as it was open at the county fairgrounds between 1934 and 1989.